Nintendo video game consoles

-The company's first console, the Color TV-Game, was a success in Japan but was never released outside of Japan.
+The company's first console, the Color TV-Game, was a success in Japan but was never released in other territories.
 Their first systems to achieve worldwide success were the Game & Watch handheld series, before achieving greater worldwide success with the Nintendo Entertainment System (NES), originally released as the Family Computer (Famicom) in Japan in 1983.
 The NES restarted the video game industry after the video game crash of 1983, and was an international success.
 In 1989, Nintendo released the Game Boy, which became the first handheld console to sell in large numbers.
 In the early 1990s, Nintendo's market lead began to decrease; although the 1990 Super Nintendo Entertainment System (SNES) was a strong seller, the Sega Genesis was a very strong contender.
 Nintendo and Sega would both lose a significant portion of the console market towards the end of the 1990s, as Sony's PlayStation became the most popular console, beating the Nintendo 64, though Nintendo managed to sell more than Sega Saturn.

 The Dreamcast, released in 1998, PlayStation 2, released in 2000, and Microsoft's Xbox, released in 2001, would eventually relegate Nintendo to third place in the international market, despite the release of the GameCube.
 However, they retained their lead in the handheld console market, with the Game Boy Color and Game Boy Advance models.
 Towards the middle of the 2000s, Nintendo introduced the first successful handheld device with a touch screen (DS) and the first successful console designed for motion controlled inputs (the Wii); they became some of the best-selling consoles of all time.
 In 2011, Nintendo became the first major company to release a handheld game console with stereoscopic 3D capabilities, with the 3DS, which had very strong sales from the beginning.
 The Wii U, released in November 2012, was much less successful, and sales were significantly lower than predicted.
-The company's most recent console, Nintendo Switch, was released in March 2017 and has now surpassed the entire lifetime sales of the Wii U several times.
+The Nintendo Switch, by contrast, was released in March 2017 and has become the company's best-selling home console and overall third best-selling console of all time.
+A successor, the Nintendo Switch 2, was released on June 5, 2025.

 Home consoles

-Color TV-Game (1977–1980)
+Color TV-Game (1977–1983)

 Color TV-Game is a series of five dedicated home consoles released only in Japan.
 Each of the consoles contained a small number of games and a built-in controller.
 In total, approximately 3 million units were sold.

 The Color TV-Game series consists of: